15 favourite things to do in Rabat

 Rabat city beach, Oudayas

-• Check in with the friendly crew at Rabat Surf School and have fun surfing at Oudaya Plage, the city’s main beach.
+12. Check in with the friendly crew at Rabat Surf School and have fun surfing at Oudaya Plage, the city’s main beach.
+Any ladies looking for a female surf coach in Rabat area?
+Reach out to Soukayna Iraqui, founder of WAW Surfhouse —say Sally sent you!

-• Sleep in and soak up the ambience of a traditional Riad, read this ‘Where to Stay in Rabat’ blog for our favourites.
+13. Sleep in and soak up the ambience of a traditional Riad.
+Read this ‘Where to Stay in Rabat’ blog for our favourites.

 Previous